Cultural Resource Surveys

 Statement: San Francisco (2008)

-The City and County of San Francisco hired us to undertake the survey as part of the preliminary planning for the proposed new Transbay Joint Powers Authority/Caltrain Transbay Transit Center Project at 1st and Mission streets.
-The survey area encompasses 260 commercial and industrial properties in the northeastern part of the South of Market District, the former center of the City’s historic wholesale district and presently the southern extension of the Central Business District.
+We were hired by the City and County of San Francisco to undertake the survey as part of the preliminary planning for the proposed new Transbay Joint Powers Authority/Caltrain Transbay Transit Center Project at 1st and Mission streets.
+The survey area encompasses 260 commercial and industrial properties in the northeastern part of the South of Market District, the former center of the City's historic wholesale district and presently the southern extension of the Central Business District.

 In addition to preparing a historic context statement and DPR 523 A (Primary) forms for every property within the survey area, we identified and documented a California Register-eligible historic district centered on Mission and New Montgomery streets encompassing 86 contributing buildings, most of which are intact masonry commercial loft buildings erected between 1906 and 1930.
 We also prepared DPR 523 B (Building, Structure & Object) forms for outlying buildings outside the proposed district boundaries.